MF366-Coding/WriterClassic/README.md

 Within settings you can choose from several languages.
 For now it's only available in English and Portuguese (european) but more translations are in its way!
 #### Information :information_source:
 Here you can find help, some about information and the links for the official repo and website.
 Stay up to date, don't forget to read what's going on with Writer Classic.
+### Change the font (type and size)
+Now, you can change font type and size **FROM THE APP** (only affects the editor - not the edited file).

+You can find this feature in the *Appearence* settings.

+Once again, thank you for ckecking out this repository. :+1:

 ### Shortcuts :keyboard:
 #### Useful shortcuts